Managing Bluetooth signal with HomeKit

 It's worth noting that while a third generation Apple TV does provide limited HomeKit support by way of remote access, this capability will be disabled if used in the same network as a 4th gen or later Apple TV.
 Of course, the newer unit would provide that functionality in it's place, so it's not a big deal.

 This has certainly covered my immediate needs, as the two ATVs provide excellent coverage of the whole house.
 You could purchase and deploy a headless Apple TV as an extender if you wanted, but this is probably not an ideal solution.
-Instead, a better option is on the horizon with both Elgato and ConnectSense announcing HomeKit compatible Bluetooth extenders at CES 2017.
+Instead, a better option would be some form of Bluetooth extender.
+ConnectSense had one on the market, but seem to have dropped it as it’s no longer available anywhere, and their web site has dropped any mention of it.